Module 03: Declarative management and automation of VMs with DevHub and GitOps

 In this module we want to deploy everything declaratively and let it be managed by OpenShift GitOps.

-This is a very different approach than in earlier modules where we created a VM manually using either the console or a simple YAML manifest.
+This is a very different approach than in earlier modules where we created a VM manually using either the console or a simple YAML manifest and can help you modernize your virtual machine deployments providing many additional benefits.

 Log into the user’s Argo CD deployment